waterhackweek/waterhackweek.github.io/pages/prehackweek.md

 # Learning resources

-If you are not familiar with some of the software and tools it is highly recommended to peruse the materials listed below.
-This page provides links, videos, articles, and tutorials to help you learn Python programming and other data science tools and get more out of the Watrhackweek experience.
+If you are not familiar with some of the software and tools, it is highly recommended to peruse the materials listed below.
+This page provides links, videos, articles, and tutorials to help you learn Python programming and other data science tools to get more out of your Waterhackweek experience.

 ## Installing and Getting Started